Return to Index

 Noncancerous Versus Cancerous Tumors

 The term cancer is usually reserved for malignant tumors, which, like benign tumors, are masses of structurally abnormal cells growing uncontrollably.
-They differ, however, in their ability to invade the surrounding tissue and, in many cases, metastasize (spread) to different sites of the body via the lymphatic system or the bloodstream.
-This is one reason why surgical treatment alone for more advanced malignancies is often unsuccessful.
+However, they differ in their ability to invade the surrounding tissue and, in many cases, metastasize (spread) to different sites of the body via the blood or lymphatic system.
+This is 1 reason why surgical treatment alone for more advanced malignancies is often unsuccessful.
 Because malignant cells have a tendency to leave their site of origin, surgeons may leave them behind, which may result in new tumors in other locations.
-This is often treated by chemotherapy (systematic drugs aimed at killing deposits of cancer cells in sites other than the primary), or by radiation therapy applied over a broader area than that involved by the main tumor itself.
+Malignancy is often treated by chemotherapy (systematic drugs aimed at killing deposits of cancer cells in sites other than the primary) or by radiation therapy applied over a broader area than that involved by the main tumor itself.
 To learn more about the process of metastasis, see the Cancerous Cell Growth and Development section of this classroom.
 Image 1 illustrates the difference between benign and malignant cancer cells.

 |Image 1: Benign versus malignant tumors|